marc-acm/my_todo/README.md

 # my_todo App

-This is a todo list app created with React components, props and state.
+This is a todo list app created with React using components, props and state.

 ### Features

-It shows an a list of tasks and the user will be able to add new things to do.
+It shows a list of tasks and the user will be able to add new things to do and search for specific task.

 ### Usage